 Cost effectively provide climate-based landscape features following principles of sustainable design and low impact design integrating existing context, safety, security, circulation, accessibility, functionality, cost effectiveness, and aesthetics following UFC 3-201-02.
 Adhere to IFS for landscape materials and irrigation and for minimum ongoing maintenance requirements.

-Use water-efficient regionally appropriate landscape and irrigation strategies, such as water reuse and the use of harvested rainwater, to reduce outdoor potable water consumption following UFC 1-200-02.
+Use water-efficient regionally appropriate landscape and irrigation strategies, such as water reuse and the use of harvested rainwater, following UFC 1-200-02.
+Comply with DoD Memorandum, “Water Use for Landscape Architecture on Department of Defense Installations / Sites”, with strategies to meet the requirement for no potable water irrigation.
 Cost-effectively integrate grey-water irrigation systems following IFS.
 Coordinate landscape with other site features and building elements to promote efficiencies in passive systems such as shading.